Simplicial intersection homology revisited: Singular intersection homology

-We have all the ingredients necessary to the definition of the intersection homology.
+We have all the ingredients needed for the definition of the intersection homology of a filtered space.
+(For further information, the reader should consult the historical definition in \cite{MR800845}, or \cite[Section 3.4]{LibroGreg}, \cite{CST3}.)

 \begin{definition} Let $(X,\ov p)$ be a perverse filtered space.
-A singular simplex $\sigma\colon \Delta\to X$, is \emph{allowable} if,
+A singular simplex $\sigma\colon \Delta\to X$, is $\ov{p}$-\emph{allowable} if,

+for each stratum $S\in \cS_X$.
+This condition is always satisfied if the stratum $S$ is regular.
+Thus, the $\ov{p}$-allowability condition is equivalent to the inequality

-for each singular stratum $S\in \cS_X$.
-A singular chain $c$ is an \emph{allowable chain} if any simplex with a non-zero coefficient in $c$ is allowable.
-It is an \emph{intersection chain} if $c$ and $\partial c$ are allowable chains.
-The associated homology is the \emph{singular intersection homology} $\lau H {\ov{p}}* X$.
-We get the singular intersection homology of \cite{MR800845}.
+for each \emph{singular} stratum $S\in \cS_{X}$.
+A singular chain $c$ is $\ov{p}$-\emph{allowable} if any simplex with a non-zero coefficient in $c$ is $\ov{p}$-allowable.
+It is a \emph{$\ov{p}$-intersection chain} if $c$ and $\partial c$ are $\ov{p}$-allowable chains.
+The associated homology is the \emph{singular intersection homology} denoted $\lau H {\ov{p}}* X$. \end{definition}